Darko Miličić: Detroit Pistons (2003–2006)

 The Detroit Pistons chose Miličić with the second overall pick in the 2003 NBA draft.
 Unlike most teams with high draft choices, the Pistons were a good team that had made the Eastern Conference Finals the season before they drafted Miličić.
 The NBA draft rules had to be changed to allow Miličić to be drafted.
 The Pistons held the second overall draft pick because of a 1997 trade that had sent Otis Thorpe to the Vancouver Grizzlies.
 Miličić saw limited playing time during his first season with the Pistons, but did become the youngest player to appear in an NBA Finals game (18 years and 356 days) and won an NBA championship just five days later when the Pistons defeated the Los Angeles Lakers in the 2004 NBA Finals.
+During Game 5, Miličić broke his right hand after Brian Cook committed a shooting foul, resulting in him requiring surgery that sidelined him from the Pistons for eight weeks.

 Pistons team president Joe Dumars repeatedly stated that Miličić would play a big part in the team's future, but he did not see a large increase in playing time during his second season.
-Miličić has been quoted on numerous occasions as attributing his slow development on his lack of playing time; "I've said it 10,000 times, the best way for me to improve is to play.
+However, on April 19, 2005, Miličić had his best game as a Piston, playing 30 minutes as a starter and recording 16 points, 5 rebounds, and 3 blocks.
+This was one of two games he started as a Piston, with the other being the next game after where he played 30 minutes while recording 9 points, 3 rebounds and 1 block.
+Miličić never saw this amount of playing time as a Piston again, and has been quoted on numerous occasions as attributing his slow development on his lack of playing time; "I've said it 10,000 times, the best way for me to improve is to play.
 All the work in practice and individual workouts can only help me so much".

 After Larry Brown's departure, Flip Saunders was hired as head coach of the Pistons.
 Under Saunders, Miličić still averaged only 5.6 minutes per game, and received significant playing time only in blowout wins or blowout losses for the Pistons.
 Miličić's lack of playing time in Detroit was frequently highlighted in publications.
 In the 96 games he played as a Piston, he only scored a total of 152 points and averaged 1.6 points and 5.8 minutes per game.